2017: The year of the “BandAid Economy” as the new digital world gets smarter and the old one just gets dumber

 Digital business models are what drives growth from the vast majority of today’s customers who want to buy from digital businesses.
 This is where so much creative talent is heading / developing – people who are figuring out how to develop business models designed for digital environments, where purchases are made over apps, customers are targeted using intelligent cognitive tools and serviced by people who can understand their needs on a much more individualized basis.
 The new world is getting smarter, while the old one just continues to get dumber.

-Posted in : 2017 State of Industry Study, Digital Transformation, policy-and-regulations
+Posted in : Digital Transformation, policy-and-regulations

 2 comments